OmarGF/Step-Size-Finder/README.md

 ###########################################################################
 # INSTRUCTIONS:                                                           #
 # 1. Run the Main_StepSize.m                                              #
-# 2. Introduce the next inputs correctly                                  #
+# 2. Introduce the next inputs correctly.                                 #
 #                                                                         #
 # Inputs:                                                                 #
 #         system = Name of system to evaluate(@NameOfSystem)              #